evan-narayan/voithos/README.md

 ## Installation

-Voithos is currently pre-release and only available on GitHub.
+Voithos is currently available on GitHub:

 ```bash
 # Create virtualenv